 As her technique and subject matter was similar to both Hals and her husband, her paintings were often misattributed to them.
 It was not until the mid-20th century that those works were correctly identified as being by Leyster.
 The only work that can be dated after her marriage is of a tulip.
 It is encouraging, though.
 If this painting exists, there may possibly be more that we just do not know about.

-Louis XIV purchased one of van Oosterwijck‘s paintings.
+Louis XIV purchased one of Van Oosterwijck’s paintings.
 This inspired an artistic trend amongst royalty and aristocracy for floral paintings and still lifes.
-Her last painting was purchased by England’s Queen Anne and is currently still in the collection of Kensington Palace.
+Her last painting was purchased by Queen Anne of England and is currently in the collection of Kensington Palace.

 Her father, Matthäus Merian, was an engraver, who died when she was very young.
 Her stepfather was the floral painter Jacob Marrell.
 He encouraged his stepdaughter’s talent, and his apprentice Abraham Mignon even provided her training.

 At age 13, her interests in science and art merged and set her on the unique path her life would take.
 She began to observe and record the life cycle of silkworms.
 Her research later expanded to include the various caterpillars she found around her hometown of Frankfurt.

 She authored a three-volume catalogue on flower engravings originally titled Blumenbuch (Book of Flowers) and later renamed as Neues Blumenbuch or New Flower Book.
 The first was published in 1675 when she was 28.
 The next volume was released a few years later in 1677 and the third (with the first two reissued) in 1680.
 The books were also used as embroidery patterns.